godspeedsystems/gs-documentation/docs/saarthi/index.md

 # Saarthi Docs

-Saarthi (formerly Roo Code) is an AI-powered autonomous coding agent that lives in your editor.
+Saarthi is an AI-powered autonomous coding agent that lives in your editor.
 It helps you code faster and smarter, whether you're starting a new project, maintaining existing code, or learning new technologies.

 ## What Can Saarthi Do?